JannisX11/blockbench-plugins/README.md

 * Plugin IDs should be snake_case and must be consistent across all properties and file names.
 * Indentation for common files must be Tab character.
 Individual plugin files can follow own personal preferences.
+* Use simple semver for plugin versioning: MAJOR.MINOR.PATCH, e. g.
+"1.2.11".
+You need to increase the version number for each update that is published.

 ## Development